-Recent trends have shown that Cumberland County has experienced a steady increase in economic activity and investment.
+Recent trends have shown that Cumbreland County has seen a steady increase in economic activity and investment.
 The county's population has grown by more than 10% in the last 5 years, and unemployment is at an all-time low.
 The strong job market and increasing wages have translated to increased spending power, creating a ripple effect of economic impact.

-The Authority's project investments has established significantly large impacts on the county.
+The Authority invests in projects and established significantly large impacts on the county.
 There has been 6 million square feet approved for private investment, with a total investment of \$1.34 billion thus far.
 The creation of jobs has also helped to aid in the unemployment rate that is even lower than before Covid's rise.
-Annual increases in per capita income for Cumberland County is number six in the state at approximately 8.5%.
+Annual increase in per capita income for Cumberland County is top six in the state at approximately 6.5%.

-Unemployment Below Pre-Covid Levels Per Capita Income Increase: Top 6 in NJ at 8.5% (Year over Year)
+Unemployment Below Pre-Covid Levels Per Capita Income Increase: Top 6 in NJ at 6.5% (Year over Year)